haught/cws_plugin/README.md

 ## Requirements

-To build this project you will need a C++ compiler and the zip utility.
+To build this project you will need a C++ compiler (Xcode w/Command Line Tools on MacOS) and the zip utility.

 ## Building